mithi/epic-react-exercises/content/react/patterns/5/notes.md

 }
 ```

-You can have several action types, you can add a `reset` `actionType` if you like.
+You can include more action types, such as a `reset` `actionType` if you'd want to.

 ```js
 const actionTypes = { togglePanel: "togglePanel" }
 ```

-Here's the default accordion reducer which is just 8 lines of code.
+Here's the default accordion reducer which is just eight lines of code

 ```js
 function defaultAccordionReducer(openedPanelIds, action) {